 Big or small, purebred or mixed, dogs are not just man’s best friends, they are family.
 And just like every household member, we have the responsibility to take care of them.
 Especially when dogs get sick and incur injuries.
 When these things happens, we have to make sure that they get the proper medical care.
 Great thing that there are dog insurances to help us prepare for their regular care maintenances and unforeseen health circumstances.

 In this article, we are going to help answer the most common question of dog owners: what is the best insurance program for my dog?
 At the end, we will give you our top 3 dog insurance options.
-But in case you haven’t made your mind yet on getting dog insurance, you can check out our article on Do I Need to Insure My Dog first.
+But in case you haven’t made your mind yet on getting dog insurance, you can check out our article on Pet Insurance For Puppies first.
 But for those of you who are ready to go for it, let us proceed!

 What is a dog insurance?